fcaporuscio/informer/DOCKER.md

 You can leave out '-v ./.cache:/app/.cache' if you don't want to persist the cache between stoping and starting the container.

+Note that the we're passing the system's timezone (TZ) environment variable so that the container runs in the host's timezone.
+This is how it is done in Linux.
+You can hardcode your value directly as well:

+-e TZ="Europe/London"

 # Stop